cloudchentrial/2D-mmo-experimental/README.md

 # Massively-multiplayer-online-beta-version

 Motivation<br>
 Had a dream to complete university degree by self-training and learning.
-Inspired by Pokemon Go producer John Hanke interview video "Build your first MMO.".
+Motivated by Pokemon Go producer John Hanke interview video "Build your first MMO.".

 Status<br>
 Runnable.